yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_config_studio.md

 You can install Configuration Studio on both Linux and Windows.

-For more details on using Configuration Studio, see the [API Gateway DevOps Deployment Guide](/bundle/APIGateway_77_PromotionGuide_allOS_en_HTML5/).

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}

 ## Prerequisites

-Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.
+Ensure that all of the [prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.

 ## Install Configuration Studio

-To install Configuration Studio in GUI mode, perform an installation following the steps described in [Installation options](/docs/apim_installation/apigtw_install/installation#select-setup-type), using the following selections:
+To install Configuration Studio in GUI mode, perform an installation following the steps described in [Installation](/docs/apim_installation/apigtw_install/installation), using the following selections:

 * Select the **Custom** setup type.
 This screen is omitted on Windows.
 * Select to install the Configuration Studio component.